theHocineSaad/laravel-chargily-epay/README.md

 If you discover any security related issues, please email theHocineSaad@gmail.com instead of using the issue tracker.

 ## License
-Laravel-Chargily-ePay project is open-sourced software licensed under the MIT license license.
+Laravel-Chargily-ePay project is open-sourced software licensed under the [MIT license](https://github.com/theHocineSaad/laravel-chargily-epay/blob/main/LICENSE.md "MIT license").